 Some do not want change

 Not everyone is a natural born decision maker or initiative taker.
-There is a significant portion of population who test out as like their world highly predictable with known outcomes.
+There is a significant portion of population who like their world highly predictable with known outcomes.
 They relish in conformity and repeated processes.
 Changes disrupt their world.

-You want change, but you’ve got a group that doesn’t want change.
-These are the people to manage your processes once you have them place.
+You want change, but you’ve got a group that doesn’t want change with some unmotivated people in the mix.
+Manage and coach these people to align them with your strategy.

 Others may feel de-motivated